 - Where the dining hall and other eating spaces are located.

-On the informative signs you create, you should be sure to utilize symbols and wording that are simple, straightforward and straightforwardly comprehended by everyone at a look.
+On the informative signs you create, you should be sure to utilize symbols and wording that are simple and straightforwardly comprehended by everyone at a look.

 Wayfinding signage: Regulatory

-The regulation signs are the last kind of wayfinding signage that you need to include in your design in 2023.
-The safety of your guests and considerations about liability is at the forefront of regulatory sign design.
+The regulation signs are the last kind of wayfinding signage that you need to include in your design in 2024.
+The safety of your guests and considerations about liability are at the forefront of regulatory sign design.

 The following is a list of some types of regulation signs that you could choose to display in your facility:

-- Only staff members; There is no access beyond this point; Do not enter.
+- There is no access beyond this point

 Wayfinding signage: Directional